mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 >
 > File containing known property values for various Data Models.
 >
-> **Note:** Generally, this data is used for documenting data on this website, but is also available to the public.
+> **Note:** Generally, this data is used for documentation, but is also available to the public.
 >
 > <DownloadNativeSelect fileName='EnumValues'/>